IndexReloaded is a page optimizer for WordPress.

 How does IndexReloaded recognize Critical CSS?

-Critical CSS is determined on the basis of a quick comparison of the HTML elements of the website with the entire CSS.
+Critical CSS (CCSS) is determined on the basis of a quick comparison of the HTML elements of the website with the entire CSS.
+The HTML that is processed corresponds to the HTML as it is displayed on the client.

-When processing Critical CSS, relatively simple rules are used to assess whether a CSS selector has an impact on the initial display of a webpage.
+When processing CCSS, it is assessed whether a CSS selector affects the initial display of a webpage.

 After activating the “Enable Folding” option, the loading behavior of the website must be checked.

-Page elements that load far too late would indicate where any unrecognized Critical CSS is located.
+Page elements that load too late would indicate where unrecognized CCSS might be located.
 Use the option “Load CSS below in slowmotion” to be able to recognize this behavior.
+IndexReloaded also allows the specification of tags, CSS classes and CSS IDs that are considered “Critical”.

 What does IndexReloaded change in the HTML of a website?